Sacred Transcendental Mantra Meditation

-To start with and most importantly, it is an invocation of Krishna and His divine feminine counterpart, Radha (Hare).
-Rama is another name of the Lord and refers to Him as the abode of all pleasure.
+To start with and most importantly, it is an invocation of Krishna (God) and His divine feminine counterpart, Radha ('Hare' in the vocative).
+Rama is another name of God and refers to Him as the abode of all pleasure.

 When we chant this mantra we are inviting the divine couple to intervene in our lives and guide us towards loving connection with them.

 We are imploring them to engage us in their loving devotional service, because, according to the Bhakti Yoga teachings, this is the ultimate goal of life.

 Chanting the mantra is a sacred action towards pure love.

 There are also many other profound songs of love that are sung in the Bhakti Yoga tradition.
 This kind of auditory experience as well as the personal chanting of the mantra on japa beads, is the foundation of the divine message of Bhakti Yoga and is the key to transformation of the heart.